The Small Grants scheme awards one-off grants (up to £3,000) to voluntary and community sector projects.

 Note: The closing date for complete applications for the next round of 2018/19 is Thursday 1st November 2018.

 The Small Grants Panel will meet to consider eligible applications on Thursday 22nd November 2018.

 Application form and information pack

-- Small Grants Scheme Information Pack [PDF 180KB]
+- Small Grants Scheme terms and conditions [PDF 99KB]

 Application process and timescales